 My fears are not silly.
 No matter how they seem to you, my fears are real to me, forcing me to face something that you think is silly only serves to increase my fear and adds to my distrust.

 My life needs routine.
 More than most, I need routine.
 It comforts me to know that there are certain things I can count on.

 You may need help.
-I am not like other dogs and some of the things that work on them may not work on me.
+I am not like other dogs, and some of the things that work for them may not work for me.
 You may need the help of people who have experience with fearful dogs like me.

 Others may judge you because of my fear.
 People will often assume that you have done something to me if they see me acting fearful.
 You must be able to ignore this.

 I may never be the dog you want me to be.
 Despite all your best efforts and intentions, I may never be the dog that you envision.
 But I can promise you that the victories we share, both large and small, will feel like nothing else in the world.

 This work licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.